Veikko Antero Koskenniemi

-V. A. Koskenniemi is one of Finland's most popular writers.
-Koskenniemi was well known for his poems, travel books, and essays.
+Koskenniemi was one of Finland's most popular writers.
+He was well known for his poems, travel books, and essays.
 He was influenced by Goethe, Runeberg, French Parnassans and Symbolists.
+His lyric poetry has been set to music by dozens of composers.
 He is perhaps best known for writing the lyrics for the Finlandia hymn.
+Koskenniemi's nationalism was reflected in many of his poems and lyrics, such as Lippulaulusu and Finlandia.

 Asteroid 1697 Koskenniemi, discovered in 1940–1941, is named after him.